 I know there are a few locations, and the locals consider it a chain restaurant…but you can’t visit the city without a stop at Sarabeth’s for brunch.
 The first restaurant opened in the 80s – and this location debuted in 2005.

 Originally a bakery/kitchen, they are known for their award-winning “Legendary Spreadable Fruit” (which you can buy online if you are missing the love.)

 Kids will love the French toast with whipped cream and strawberries – plus a berry bowl.
 For mom and dad – the short rib hash.
 To die for.
 With a five flowers mimosa.
 Heaven.

 We didn’t plan on a stop at this park, but it turned out to be one of the best spontaneous stops we made.
 It is filled with avant-garde artists working on their craft…each one guaranteed to impress.

 We also spent a great deal of time at the shaded playground, resting on the lawn while the boys made a million friends challenging each other on the unusual play structures.

 While we waited, we listened to the musicians offering tunes on everything from glasses of water to accordions.
 We also saw locals challenging each other at chess, and kids playing in the large fountain.

 24. LOVE YOUR STAY AT THE LANGHAM IN MANHATTAN

-Trying to find a family friendly hotel in NYC can be daunting.
+Trying to find a hotel in NYC can be daunting.
 We wanted the right location, and something intimate- not too big.
-That’s why we were so excited to get a room at The Langham New York Fifth Avenue.
+That’s why we were so excited to get a room at Langham, New York.

 NEXT TIME WE VISIT